varsha33/Fine-Grained-Emotion-Recognition/README.md

 ```
 python preprocess.py
 ```
+Note: For EmpatheticDialogue dataset, please use ed_data_extract.py to transform the data before preprocessing.

 For training the model, go to config.py to set the required parameters.
 The training for this work was done entirely in Google Colab due to resource requirements.
 Use kea_colab_notebook for single label setting and multilabel_kea_colab notebook for multilabel settings.

 ### Alternative